-During the course of the voyage, when underway, there will be a number of Fire & Boat Drills and Man Overboard Drills.
+During the voyage, when underway, there will be a number of Fire & Boat Drills and Man Overboard Drills.
 Drills are not usually conducted while in port or on weekends, but unannounced drills may be held at ANY TIME.
 Drill times will usually be announced in the Bear's Tale.
 All hands must participate in all emergency drills.